Add, remove & assign phone numbers on demand

 With a business phone, you will know that all incoming calls and texts will be related to work.
-By setting office hours, you can separate your work and personal life and be present wherever you are.
+By setting your working hours, you can separate your work and personal life and be present wherever you are.

 Just like a professional website, social media page or email address, a business phone number makes businesses look professional.
 It shows that you care enough about your customers to have a dedicated channel of communication.

 Using a personal phone for work may not be a problem for your existing customers.
 But if it’s a prospective customer or lead, they would want to know that they’re talking to a credible business.

 Depending on where you get your business phone number from, you will also have access to several tools to optimise your communication.
 You can set voicemail, auto-reply, call forwarding, call queueing, texting capabilities and multimedia messaging.
 All these help to make your business seem credible.

 These business tools also help level the playing field.
 Whether you’re an independent salon, restaurant, auto maintenance service or freelance web designer, these features help your business seem bigger than it actually is.
 That can make it easier for clients to trust you.